Chinese Text Simplification for Reading Comprehension (Part 3)

 Since this dataset is "pseudo" data coming from machine translation, the fluency of the output is unfortunately not guaranteed.
 However, at the time of writing there is a significant lack of datasets for Chinese language TS compared to other languages like English, so the MCTS dataset is one of the best options available.

 Since our BART model is prepared on HuggingFace, we can use the HuggingFace transformers package and framework for our fine-tuning.
 Let's start by preparing our data.
-Rather than input the MCTS data directly into the tokenizer, I want to add tag the sentence pairs with some custom tokens for HSK vocabulary.
+An important feature to note in Chinese BART is that Chinese text does not contain spaces separating words, but the BART tokenizer is expecting this -- so let's add spaces between words in each sentence with jieba:

 import numpy as np